Burberry aims to woo more customers in China with Tencent tie-up

 Burberry, known for its traditional tartan pattern, posted double-digit declines in Hong Kong sales in its latest earnings released on Thursday although the popularity of collections by designer Riccardo Tisci boosted overall sales.

-Chinese retail giants like Alibaba and JD.com have also upped the ante in their battle for relevance in the lucrative luxury goods market with the launch of luxury sites in mid-2017 that boast labels such as Hugo Boss.
+Chinese retail giants like Alibaba <BABA.N> and JD.com <JD.O> have also upped the ante in their battle for relevance in the lucrative luxury goods market with the launch of luxury sites in mid-2017 that boast labels such as Hugo Boss <BOSSn.DE>.

 (Reporting by Tanishaa Nadkar in Bengaluru; additional reporting by Pei Li and Brenda Goh in Beijing; editing by Josephine Mason and Elaine Hardcastle)